sass/sass/proposal/module-system.changes.md

 * Replace module mixins with a built-in `load-css()` mixin that dynamically includes the CSS for a module with a given URL.

+* Add support for configuring modules using a new `with` clause.

 * Update the `module-variables()` and `module-functions()` functions to return maps from names to values, rather than just lists of names ([#12][]).